andrewlowndes/texture-filtering/readme.md

 Method:
  - project the pixel area onto surfaces instead of using rays
  - use the triangle fitting algorithm to accelerate the gather of the coverage for textures

+## Development
+Install VS Code and the following extensions:
+- EditorConfig for VS Code
+- ESLint
+- Prettier